What is Conveyancing?

 Some conveyancers also provide a range of services in relation to:

-- Buying & selling commercial & industrial property
+- Buying and selling commercial and industrial property

 - Commercial and retail leases